 In a future mind-controlling game, death row convicts are forced to battle in a 'doom'-type environment.
 Convict Kable, controlled by Simon, a skilled teenage gamer, must survive 30 sessions in order to be set free.
 Or won't he?

-A lethal virus spreads throughout the British isles,infecting millions and killing hundreds of thousands.
+A lethal virus spreads throughout Scotland, infecting millions and killing hundreds of thousands.
 To contain the threat, acting authorities brutally quarantine the country as it succumbs to fear and chaos.
 The quarantine is successful.
-Three decades later, the Reaper virus violently resurfaces in a major city.
-An elite group of specialists, including Eden Sinclair, is urgently dispatched into the still-quarantined country to retrieve a cure by any means necessary.
+Three decades later, the Reaper virus violently resurfaces in London.
+An elite group of specialists, including Eden Sinclair, is urgently dispatched into Scotland to retrieve a cure by any means necessary.
 Shut off from the rest of the world, the unit must battle through a landscape that has become a waking nightmare.
 Written by

 Like so many epidemics before, the loss of so many lives began with a single microscopic organism.
 It's human nature to seek even the smallest comfort in reason, or logic for events as catastrophic as these.
 But a virus doesn't choose a time or place.
 It doesn't hate or even care.
 It just happens.